 - Bottlenose dolphins face a six-fold increase in risk of mortality immediately after capture from the wild and immediately after every transfer between facilities.
-They never become accustomed to transport, and the stress they experience can be fatal.
+They (and probably other dolphin species in captivity, including orcas) never become accustomed to transport, and the stress they experience can be fatal.

 - Survivorship rates have improved for marine mammals, including cetaceans, over the past three decades.
 However, the lowest mortality rates for captive bottlenose dolphins are seen in the US Navy program.
 These dolphins live in sea pens and spend time outside those pens in the open ocean (trained to follow boats and return when called), swimming in straight lines and diving deeply.

 - While survivorship has also improved for orcas, they continue to live shorter lives in captivity than in the wild.

 - Zoos and aquaria argue that captivity keeps wildlife safe from predators, pollution, parasites, and food shortages, and offers veterinary care.
 Despite this, no marine mammal species is known to definitively live longer in captivity than in the wild.
 Public display proponents cannot have it both ways—either captivity is safer and marine mammal life spans should be clearly longer in captivity than in the wild, or something in captivity kills marine mammals with an efficiency at least equal to, and often greater than, that of wild hazards.
 One obvious culprit in captivity is persistent stress from confinement and artificial social structures.